jAnk0x/bgp_packager/README.md

 The scripts in this repository will download from c-morris/BGPExtrapolator four different versions of the project from BGPExtrapolator.

 # Use
 To use the packager, download the Bash and Python scripts and place them in the directory you want the packages to go in.
-You must also have python3 and jq installed on your shell.
+You must also have python3, curl, and jq installed on your shell.
 Then, in the directory, do the following:

   ```